wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-apis.md

 ## Generated Code

-WaveMaker enables developers to import **third-party APIs** and automatically generate a fully functional backend, including Java classes, service logic, and design-time configurations.
-It follows proven enterprise patterns built on Java, Spring, and Hibernate/JPA.
-This makes it easy to quickly integrate and customize APIs.
+WaveMaker allows developers to import third-party APIs and automatically generate a complete backend, including Java classes, service logic, and design-time configurations.
+Built on proven enterprise frameworks, this approach simplifies API integration and customization.

-Developers have complete access to the generated source code and can confidently extend or customize it without affecting future platform upgrades.

 This section describes the structure of a WaveMaker-generated service, using the **[Pet Store](https://petstore.swagger.io/v2/swagger.json)** as an example.